saltire/saltire.github.io/_posts/2018-12-28-processing-gifs.md

 Inspired by lots of Twitter and Tumblr accounts dedicated to cranking out stuff like this, but particularly indebted to [bees & bombs](https://beesandbombs.tumblr.com), who shared [some of his code](https://gist.github.com/beesandbombs) and gave me a starting point.
-Reverse engineering is once of my favourite ways to learn, so I deobfuscated and picked apart some of his animations and adapted his framework to my own ends.
+Reverse engineering is one of my favourite ways to learn, so I deobfuscated and picked apart some of his animations and adapted his framework to my own ends.
 Here's what I came up with!